ZZelle/misc/development.environment.rst

 The number of instances supported by fake computes is not limited by physical constraints.
 It allows to perform stress tests on a deployment with few resources (typically a laptop).
-You must avoid to use in nova-scheduler filters limiting the number of instances per compute (like RamFilter, DiskFilter, AggregateCoreFilter), otherwise you will still be limited by fake constraints !
+But you must avoid to use in nova-scheduler filters limiting the number of instances per compute (like RamFilter, DiskFilter, AggregateCoreFilter), otherwise you will still be limited by fake constraints !

 Fake computes can also be used in multi hypervisor-type deployments in order to take advantage of fake and "real" computes during tests
 * create many fake instances for stress tests
 * create some "real" instances for functional tests

 Fake computes can be used for testing Nova itself but also applications on top of it.

 Contributing Your Work
 ----------------------